incomingstick/OpenRPG/.github/CONTRIBUTING.md

 	- [ ] passed basic info about encounter/combat (combat rating, average group level, etc.) and generates the rest (blank for completely generated)
 - [ ] world generator - fully generate a world with city/towns, roads, and geography
 - [ ] world/town map generator - generates a image formatted file of a world and indiviual maps for its towns
+- [ ] documentation and man pages
+- [ ] spelling and grammar updates

 Message me with questions or visit me on Tumblr at [import-os](mkesec.io).

 ### Pull Request

-For something to be considered for merging into master it must be submitted as a Pull Request to the current developement branch first.
+For something to be considered for merging into master it must be submitted as a Pull Request to a current developement branch first.
 Pull requests must follow the format found in the [Issue Template](ISSUE_TEMPLATE.md) file.